PaddlePaddle/PaddleCloud/doc/usage_en.md

 ## Terminating Jobs

-Run `paddlecloud kill paddle-cluster-job` to terminate the training job.
+Run `paddlectl kill paddle-cluster-job` to terminate the training job.

 When above command is successful, cluster will try to terminate all the workers process in background, this procedure might take some time and works might not be terminated immediately.
-If you need to check if your work has been cleared, run `paddlecloud get workers paddle-cluster-job`
+If you need to check if your work has been cleared, run `paddlectl get workers paddle-cluster-job`

 *** When submitting a new job after terminating one, make sure -name is different to prevent name conflicting ***

 ## To prepare a dataset for distributed training

-Since distributed training will start multiple training instance, to ensure data is evenly distributed and delivered to each trainer, we need to split dataset into small pieces, each trainer will decide files to read based on its runtime state. [here](../demo/fit_a_line/train.py) is an example training program, [here](https://github.com/PaddlePaddle/Paddle/blob/develop/python/paddle/v2/dataset/uci_housing.py) is an example of dataset.
+Since distributed training will start multiple training instances, to ensure data is evenly distributed and delivered to each trainer, we need to split dataset into small pieces, each trainer will decide files to read based on its runtime state. [here](../demo/fit_a_line/train.py) is an example training program, [here](https://github.com/PaddlePaddle/Paddle/blob/develop/python/paddle/v2/dataset/uci_housing.py) is an example of dataset.

 ### Preprocessing training data.